City of Alexandria, VA

 For additional information on the Alexandria Commission for the Arts, click here

 Each year, the Alexandria Commission for the Arts advises City Council on the allocation of City funds designated for the arts.
-Approximately $180,000 in funding is available to assist local artists and arts organizations.
-The goals of the Commission's grant program are to encourage artistic excellence in the City; assist Alexandria-based arts organizations in improving their financial, administrative, and management capabilities; and provide individual artists with opportunities to create, perform, and present their works.
+Approximately $170,000 in funding is available to assist local artists and arts organizations.
+The goals of the grant program are to:

-The Office of the Arts and the Alexandria Commission for the Arts seek applicants for the internship program which provides arts management training for high school, undergraduate and graduate students.
-Interns assist with advancing the Office of the Arts and Commission's short and long-term organizational goals.
+The Office of the Arts encourages applicants for the internship program which provides arts management training for high school, undergraduate and graduate students.
+Interns assist with advancing the Office of the Arts short and long-term organizational goals.
 Each intern will have the opportunity to develop a plan reflecting specific learning objectives relating to the intern's academic program.
 A flexible schedule (preferred hours from 8 am - 5 pm Monday-Friday) can be developed.
 Ten to thirty hours per week for two or three months is requested.
-Internships are available in the following three areas:

 The Alexandria Commission for the Arts seeks volunteers with expertise in dance, literature, music, theatre, visual arts, arts education, arts administration, business, marketing, and fund raising to serve on its Committees and Resource Panels.